sabihismail/Jyazo-Screenshot/README.md

 - [ ] Look for an alternative method to store the salt.
 - [ ] Add an "include title" checkbox option in the settings.
 - [ ] Add more exceptions to the logging.
+- [ ] Move the uploaded_image.php api to the ss/api.php page.
+- [ ] Potentially rewrite an an alternative language.

 ## Attributions
 * Tray Icon Image (Name: Share Screen) by Chinnaking from the Noun